Retail store design has a major impact on the shopping experience.

 1. Follow the natural traffic patterns

 For a typical store in North America, customers naturally walk in and to the right.
-That means your best and brightest “wants” should be there.
-Not at the back of the store or off to the left.
-If you don’t do this and put your counter on the right, at the very least it will cause a commotion.
+That means your best and brightest “wants” should be there, not at the back of the store or off to the left.
+If you don’t do this and put your counter on the right, at the very least, it will cause a commotion.
 Put your sale stuff up at the front and on the right, and your profitable merchandise sales will fall.

 2. Keep it easy on the eyes

 Just because you can use 256 colors of markers or ink doesn’t mean you should.
 Signage should be simple and a quick read – not clever or tricky.
-Think of the difference between an ad in Martha Stewart’s Living versus a freeway billboard.
+Consider the difference between an ad in Martha Stewart’s Living versus a freeway billboard.
 Your store signage should be modeled on the billboard.
 Design shouldn’t be complicated.

-3. Make a cohesive display.
+3. Make a cohesive display